dataiku/dataiku-contrib/salesforce/README.md

 An SOQL query is built to query all fields of the object.

-**Salesforce - List View records**
+**Salesforce - List View results**

-Get the records of a List View on an object.
+Get the results of a List View on an object.

 There are two parameters to define that you can find in the URL when you browse a List View on the portal.